microsoft/ALAppExtensions/BREAKINGCHANGES.md

 # Work in progress
 The breaking changes are currently being identified.
 We will update this site with more help on this topic very soon.

+# Can’t find what you’re looking for?
+We’re working hard to make this a comprehensive list, but there’s always a chance that something is missing.
+If you can’t what you’re looking for here, we suggest that you engage with other members of the Business Central community on Yammer, or reach out to us on GitHub to let us know.

 # Modules

+## Azure AD Tenant Module
+**Error**: _Codeunit 'Tenant Management' is missing_

+**Solution**: Codeunit was split into `codeunit 417 "Tenant Settings"` and `codeunit 457 "Environment Information"` and `codeunit 433 "Azure AD Tenant"`.

+**Error**: _'Codeunit "Identity Management"' does not contain a definition for 'GetAadTenantId'_

+**Solution**: Function has been moved to `codeunit 433 "Azure AD Tenant"`, function `GetAadTenantId`.

+**Error**: _'Codeunit "Tenant Management"' does not contain a definition for 'GetAadTenantId'_

+**Solution**: Function has been moved to `codeunit 433 "Azure AD Tenant"`, function `GetAadTenantId`.

+**Error**: _'Codeunit "Tenant Management"' does not contain a definition for 'GetAadTenantDomainName'_

+**Solution**: Function has been moved to `codeunit 433 "Azure AD Tenant"`, function `GetAadTenantDomainName`.

+---

 ## Auto Format Module
 **Error**: _Codeunit 'AutoFormatManagement' is missing_